Northcentral Kansas

 Counties served: Clay County

-The district is a county-wide school district covering 632 sq. miles and has a 4A and 1A school system located in Clay Center and Wakefield.
+USD 379 Clay County is a county-wide school district covering 632 sq. miles and has a 4A and 1A school system located in Clay Center and Wakefield.
 Wakefield is a K-12 building that is located next to Milford Lake.
 Clay Center has four buildings that serve students in grades PK-12.
-Lincoln Elementary houses grades PK-3; Garfield Elementary houses grades 4-5; CCCMS serves our middle school students in grades 6-8 and CCCHS serves our 9th-12th grade students.
-We have around 1300 students.
-43% of our students are eligible for free/reduced meals.
-Our teacher to pupil ratio is 1:13 which is behind the state average of 1:14.9

-We have 128 teachers, 400 total staff; 7 counselors; 59% of our staff have Masters Degrees or higher and we are participants in the Kansas Teacher of the Year program.
+We have 128 teachers, 400 total staff; 7 counselors; 59% of our staff have master’s degrees or higher and we are participants in the Kansas Teacher of the Year program.

 Number of expected teacher hires for upcoming school year: 0-9

-USD 379 offers a two year mentoring program, with an optional third year if desired by the new teacher.
+District’s Mentoring Program: USD 379 offers a two year mentoring program, with an optional third year if desired by the new teacher.
 The first year includes 62 hours of mentoring with one of our exceptional veteran teachers.
 We select the best match for you and could potentially set up two different mentors to meet your needs.
 Along with the mentoring in the first year, there is a series of professional learning opportunities that all first year teachers engage in throughout the school year.
 It is driven by research, effective methods for the classroom, and reflections from our new teachers.
 The favorite sessions include checking for understanding and our teacher panel.

 In year two, you are assigned a mentor for 31 hours and also given the opportunity to select a personalized professional development opportunity off-site.
 We encourage the networking and learning that can take place outside of our walls and school day.
 Our teachers come back eager to share what they have learned!